 In my opinion, there are two debates here that should not be conflated.
 First, there is a debate internal to the philosophy of neuroscience.
-Levy criticizes Craver for his interpretation of Hodgkin-Huxley model and of modelling strategies in neuroscience, in particular when it comes to Craver's emphasis on molecular details.
+Levy criticizes Craver for his interpretation of Hodgkin-Huxley model and of modeling strategies in neuroscience, in particular when it comes to Craver's emphasis on molecular details.
 Next, there is the debate about abstraction and mechanistic explanation in general and this looks less controversial than the former.
-This is because even Craver stresses that claims on howactually models and completeness have to be understood with two important limitations.
+This is because even Craver stresses that claims on 'howactually' models and 'completeness' have to be understood with two important limitations.
 First, they are always relative to a certain context.
-Second, how-actually and completeness are regulative ideals which cannot be achieved and that '[b]etween sketches and complete descriptions lies a continuum of mechanism schemata' (Craver [2006], p.
-360).
+Second, 'how-actually' and completeness are regulative ideals which cannot be achieved and that "[b]etween sketches and complete descriptions lies a continuum of mechanism schemata" (2006, p 360).
 Furthermore, too many details can make difficult the task of clearly depicting the organization.
-Even if we have the ideal of completeness in mind, 'practices of abstraction and idealization sit comfortably with the realist objectives of a mechanistic science' (Kaplan and Craver [2011], p.
-610).
+Even if we have the ideal of completeness in mind, "practices of abstraction and idealization sit comfortably with the realist objectives of a mechanistic science" (Kaplan and Craver 2011, p 610).

 In molecular biology (and specifically cell biology or molecular genetics), the issue of completeness and abstraction is not as problematic.
-Typical molecular biologists (such as cell biologists) focus on the components and activities that make a difference or that they are causally relevant in a specific context (Love and Nathan [2015]).
-This can be done by emphasizing the aspects relating the notions of 'intervention' and causal relevance as stressed by Craver ([2007]) or analogously by other authors (see (Strevens [2008])).
-But unlike in neuroscience, in disciplines as cell biology or molecular genetics depicting precisely the properties of (causally relevant) components is often very important.
-Abstracting from irrelevant details and having in mind Craver's discussions about the importance of details for 'model of' should not be understood as in tension, because completeness would apply only to the causally relevant components.
+Typical molecular biologists (such as cell biologists, etc) focus on the components and activities that make a difference or that they are causally relevant in a specific context (Love and Nathan 2015).
+This can be done by emphasizing the aspects relating the notions of 'intervention' and causal relevance as stressed by Craver (2007) or analogously by other authors (e.g. Strevens 2008).
+But unlike Levy's remarks about neuroscience, in the case of disciplines as cell biology or molecular genetics depicting precisely the properties of (causally relevant) components is often very important.
+Abstracting from irrelevant details and having in mind Craver's discussions of what counts as a good 'model of' should not be understood as in tension, because such features would apply only to the causally relevant components.